gakaika/La-Pizza-App/README.md

   * Other functionality such as only allowing the user to select the number of toppings specified, allowing form submissions only when all relevent criteria inputted for a product, and updating cost with AJAX when product attributes changed.

 ## Features
+* Powerful adminstrator user interface to manage product collection, active orders, and product customizations on the SQLite database
-* Intuitive and easy to use interface
+* Intuitive and easy to use interface for customers with easy viewing of products on menu, customizing products, saving items in carts and placing an order